Watch the season trailer

 The BFI is also re-releasing Stanley Kubrick’s spectacular, transcendent and epic 2001: A Space Odyssey (1968), which will be seen on big screens across the UK from 28 November.
 2001 has been the touchstone for all science fiction film since its original release.
 With a screenplay co-written by Kubrick and Arthur C. Clarke and developed concurrently alongside Clarke’s novel of the same name, 2001: A Space Odyssey is widely regarded as one of the greatest films ever made.
 Critic Roger Ebert described Kubrick’s masterpiece as ‘a stand-alone monument, a great visionary leap, unsurpassed in its vision of man and the universe’.

 The BFI is on a quest to find the best science fiction film and television characters of all time, and we want the British public’s views for our Greatest Sci-Fi Characters of All Time poll.
 From Mad Max and E.T to Darth Vader and The Doctor, Ripley and Uhura, Captain Scarlet and Cornelius, Maria from Metropolis, or the omnipresent HAL or Akira.
-The BFI is looking for votes from the public to join nominations from experts, writers, directors and famous fans to find the nation’s favourite characters, be they man or machine, hero, heroine or villain.
-Cast you vote now.
+The BFI is looking for votes from the public to join nominations from experts, writers, directors and famous fans to find the nation’s favourite characters, be they man or machine, hero, heroine or villain. now.

 A dedicated BFI sci-fi app will be released in the autumn free of charge for tablets and mobile devices, delving into some of the most powerful and influential science fiction films ever made.